Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

     4. Ionotopic: depends on neurotransmitter
     5. Metabotropic: secondary messenger
 - Chemical synapses are the workhorses of neuronal information transfer.
-- Postsynaptic potential (PSP): the response in membrane potential of a postsynaptic neuron.
+- *Postsynaptic potential (PSP)*: the response in membrane potential of a postsynaptic neuron.
-- Excitatory synapse: neurotransmitters that drive the PSP towards the excited state.
+- *Excitatory synapse*: neurotransmitters that drive the PSP towards the excited state.
-- Inhibitory synapse: neurotransmitters that drive the PSP towards the inhibited state.
+- *Inhibitory synapse*: neurotransmitters that drive the PSP towards the inhibited state.
-- Excitatory postsynaptic potential (EPSP): when the postsynaptic neuron is excited.
+- *Excitatory postsynaptic potential (EPSP)*: when the postsynaptic neuron is excited.
-- Inhibitory postsynaptic potential (IPSP): when the postsynaptic neuron is inhibited.
+- *Inhibitory postsynaptic potential (IPSP)*: when the postsynaptic neuron is inhibited.
-- Shunting inhibition: inhibitory synapses that are close to the cell body that can modulate the effects of EPSPs.
+- *Shunting inhibition*: inhibitory synapses that are close to the cell body that can modulate the effects of EPSPs.
 - Alpha-function in neuroscience
   - $$\Delta V_{m}^{non-NMDA} = Ate^{-t/t^{peak}}$$
   - Describes the difference between the membrane potential and the resting potential as a function of time.